cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ## Notes

+6/5/2020

+While saving a Pima County 1999 Mountain Parks report I found I needed to rotate an image - normally with a photo this is corrected before it hits this program since the current main photo source is Lightroom - however in this case because this was an extracted image from a pdf and this program is actually the quickest way for me to do that it was obvious that rotation in the UI would be a benefit - thankfully an easy change by combing MagicScaler and the recent change to the way the editor image/photo is displayed.

+Taking memory usage off the todo list - the UI changes plus the switch to MagicScaler seem to have at least improved the situation enough to let it go for now.

 6/4/2020

 Switched the content lists over to 'Item' caching and scrolling - while the scrolling is not as nice as before the performance impact on Loading the Photo list was absurd - where before it would pause for ?1 minute or more? to rebind the ObservableCollection with 1000 or so entries now it loads in <10 seconds (which for the functionality of an 'all' list without paging seems worth it to me for the moment).

 Remove ImageSharp in favor of MagicScaler.
 With use of simple/minimal code MagicScaler is notably faster and I appreciate the switch to an Ms-Pl licensed library.

+Add a more aggressive image clean up setting to better clear out old/erroneous images.

 6/3/2020